gvwilson/sensibleadventures/nardica/nardica.md

 and undogged the door to the storage locker that had been her cabin for the past eight years.
-As she climbed out of the hold onto the *Guinevere*'s deck, the sights and sounds and smells of Rothera harbor crashed down on her like the waves in her nightmare.
+As she climbed out of the hold onto the *Guinevere*'s deck, the sights and sounds and smells of Halley harbor crashed down on her like the waves in her nightmare.
 She stopped for a moment to let her eyes adjust.